 For moderately large values of b this expression barely depends on the size of the extra dimension, and it is completely different from the analogous expression (2.9) for large extra dimensions.
-It also shows that if all bare parameters $M, \Lambda, V_0, v{Higgs}$ are of the same order and of the order of the Planck scale, then while the scale of the Higgs vacuum expectation value (the weak scale) gets exponentially suppressed, the scale of gravity itself will remain of the order of the Planck scale.
+It also shows, that if all bare parameters M , Λ , V_0 , v{Higgs} are of the same order and of the order of the Planck scale, then while the scale of the Higgs VEV (the weak scale) gets exponentially suppressed, the scale of gravity itself will remain of the order of the Planck scale.
 This means that with a moderately large b one can naturally introduce an exponential hierarchy between the weak and the Planck scales!
 This is exactly what one would like to achieve when solving the hierarchy problem.
 So we can see that the Randall-Sundrum model has the possibility of giving a completely new explanation to the hierarchy problem.
 We will have a much better understanding of how the RS model solves the hierarchy problem after the next section, where we consider the behavior of gravity at different locations along the extra dimension in this model.

-4.2.
-Gravity in the RS model
+4.2 Gravity in the RS model

-To find out more why the RS model solves the hierarchy problem, we need to study the properties of gravity in this AdS background in more detail [55].
+To find out more why the RS model solves the hierarchy problem, we need to study the properties of gravity in this AdS background in more detail [54].
 Thus we really need to find the KK decomposition of the graviton in this curved background.
-Normally, when one has a flat extra dimension on a circle, one expects that there would be a graviton zero mode, a scalar zero mode and a vector zero mode, making up for the five degree of freedom in the where $g{\mu\nu}$ parametrizes the graviton, $A{\mu}$ the vector and b the scalar fluctuations, one can see that since $ds^2$ is symmetric under $y \to -y$ , $A{\mu}$ has to be flipping sign, and thus can not have a zero mode.
+Normally, when one has a flat extra dimension on a circle, one expects that there would be a graviton zero mode, a scalar zero mode and a vector zero mode, making up for the five degree of freedom in the 5D massless graviton, while at the massive level there would just be massive 4D gravitons, which also have 5 degrees of freedom.
+However, due to the $y \to -y$ orbifold projection the zero mode of the vector will be eliminated.
+The reason is that from the generic form of the metric where $g{\mu\nu}$ parametrizes the graviton, A{μ} the vector and b the scalar fluctuations, one can see that since ds^2 is symmetric under $y \to -y$, A{μ} has to be flipping sign, and thus can not have a zero mode.
 Therefore at the zero mode level one expects only a graviton and a scalar, while at the massive level only gravitons.
 First we will focus exclusively on the graviton modes setting the scalar fluctuation to zero at first, and then later we will discuss the relevance of the scalar mode.